 Pre-Medicare - Pre-Medicare re-employed retirees can accrue HRA deposits during their re-employment period.
-Same as a Pre-Medicare benefit recipient who is not re-employed, you can enroll in any medical plan you choose; however, you must be opted in to the HRA to receive monthly HRA deposits from OPERS.
+Same as a Pre-Medicare benefit recipient who is not re-employed, you can enroll in any medical plan you choose; however, you must be opted in to the HRA - prior to the start of your re-employment period - to receive monthly HRA deposits from OPERS.
 Even though you are accruing HRA deposits while re-employed, any expenses incurred during your re-employment period are not reimbursable.

 Medicare - Medicare-eligible re-employed retirees can accrue HRA deposits during their re-employment period.
 You must be enrolled in a medical plan through the OPERS Medicare Connector administered by Via Benefits to receive HRA deposits.
 Even though you are accruing HRA deposits while re-employed, any expenses incurred during your re-employment period are not reimbursable.